Charlotte Symphony

 Performance(s) should start no earlier than 9 AM or end later than 2 PM.

-(1) 2 microphones – 1 for narrator, 1 for lead musician.
-If the performance is in a classroom mics will not be necessary.
+• 2 microphones.
+If the performance is in a classroom mics are not necessary.

 Performances will take place at your school.
 Venues include classrooms, gyms, multipurpose rooms, etc.